- Avail: Now

 The Story:

 What's interesting about this film is that it's not a period piece, but Shakespeare in a modern era.
 Everyone is dressed in modern day clothes and there's even cameras and electrical equipment about.
 I guess you could say it's similar to 1996's Romeo and Juliet, which was the same concept.
 But BBC's Hamlet is more subtle and contained, not Hollywood loud.
 The ending could have been better; rather it was quick to the point.
-If I had to choose a version of Hamlet of the ones I've seen, my pick would be Kenneth Branagh's take, which was more epic in scale.
-Needless to say Doran's version is still exceptional and an excellent take on the classic tale.
+If I had to choose a version of Hamlet over the ones I've seen, my pick would be Kenneth Branagh's take, which was more epic in scope.
+Needless to say, Doran's version is still exceptional and an excellent take on the classic tale.
 The acting is great, Tennant and Stewart do amazing jobs… maybe a bit over dramatic in some areas, but still quite a treat.

 Audio/Video: